morkai/walkner-xiconf/readme.md

   * `programmerFile` - path to the programmer binary file.

+  * `featureFilePath` - path to the feature configuration files.

-  * `featureFilePattern` - path to the feature configuration file.
+  * `fallbackFilePath` - path to the feature configuration fallback files.

   * `workflowFile` - path to the workflow configuration file.

+  * `syncDelay` - number of seconds after a start of the program before files from `syncPath` are copied to `fallbackFilePath`.

+  * `syncPath` - path from which the feature files will be copied to `fallbackFilePath` after `syncDelay` seconds after start of the server.

   * `interface` - programming interface.